duttap06/openshift-operators/ansible/README.md

-# Deploy RHACM, GitOps to OCP using Ansible
+# Deploy RHACM, GitOps to OCP using Ansible Automation Platform

 ## Prerequisites